meshtastic/meshtastic/docs/software/settings/external-notification-plugin.md

 ### ext_notification_plugin_output

-Specifies the GPIO that your external circui is attached to on the device.
+Specifies the GPIO that your external circuit is attached to on the device.

 ### ext_notification_plugin_output_ms